A physics-inspired nonlinear momentum method for gradient descent with applications to inverse photonic design: Conclusion

 \section{Conclusion}

-Based on the dynamics of non-Newtonian mechanical systems, this work proposes a novel nonlinear momentum optimization method.
-The method enhances the convergence speed and robustness of momentum-based gradient optimization algorithms by generalizing the kinetic energy form and introducing a nonlinear damping mechanism.
-Specifically, a anharmonic kinetic energy function is employed to characterize the inertial effect of accumulated gradient information during iterations, while the nonlinear damping adaptively regulates the influence of the momentum term on the convergence trajectory.
-Numerical experiments illustrate that, compared with classical momentum-based methods, the proposed algorithm exhibits notable advantages in parameter flexibility, stability, and robustness against gradient noise.
-Moreover, the method establishes new a physics-based perspective complementary to traditional numerical optimization analysis.
+Based on non-Newtonian dynamics, this paper proposes a novel nonlinear momentum optimization method.
+The method significantly improves the convergence speed of momentum-based gradient optimization algorithms by generalizing the kinetic energy formulation and introducing a nonlinear damping mechanism.
+Specifically, an anharmonic kinetic energy function is used to capture the inertial effects of accumulated gradient information during iterations, while the nonlinear damping mechanism adaptively regulates the influence of the momentum term on the convergence trajectory.
+Numerical experiments show that the proposed algorithm offers significant advantages in terms of parameter flexibility, stability, and convergence speed compared to classical momentum-based methods.
+In particular, the method outperforms traditional gradient methods in inverse design tasks.
+Additionally, this method provides a new physics-based perspective on numerical optimization analysis, further expanding the application of physics-inspired optimization algorithms.

-This study not only shows superior performance over conventional gradient methods in inverse photonic design tasks but also represents a new attempt to develop physics-inspired optimization algorithms.
-Future research directions include employing higher-order numerical integration schemes, introducing more general forms of kinetic energy, and combining advanced sampling and optimization strategies within Hamiltonian Monte Carlo frameworks to further improve efficiency.
+This study not only demonstrates significant performance improvements in inverse design tasks but also opens new paths for the development of physics-inspired optimization algorithms.
+Future research directions include: employing higher-order numerical integration schemes, exploring more general forms of kinetic energy, and combining advanced sampling and optimization strategies within the Hamiltonian Monte Carlo framework to further enhance efficiency.
 Additionally, systematic theoretical analysis is needed to deepen the understanding of the convergence and stability properties of nonlinear momentum mechanisms.